 The practical flight standards are prescribed in Schedule 2 of the Part 61 MOS.

-- When does instrument flying become mandatory for the helicopter CPL?
+- Is basic instrument flying a requirement for CPL?

-If you obtain your licence without doing the instrument flying, it will include a note that your licence doesn't meet the international standard for a CPL.
+If you obtain your CPL(H) without doing the instrument flying, it will include a note that your licence doesn’t meet the international standard for a PPL.
 You can complete the instrument flying later.

 - What is an integrated training course?